Fedez’s surgeon: “The pancreas surgery was complex, if the lymph nodes were not affected the disease is less aggressive”

-At the end of March, he had been in the operating room for six hours to have a neuroendocrine tumor of the pancreas and in his subsequent posts Fedez he had told both the success of the operation and his return home, thanking all the staff of the San Raffaele hospital who had treated him.

-Now, during the presentation of the Love Mi concert (free event to be held on June 28 in Piazza Duomo in Milan) he returned to talk about the disease: “I consider myself lucky, because the histological examination has arrived and the lymph nodes have not been taken, so I didn’t have to have chemo.
+Now, during the presentation of the Love Mi concert (free event to be held on June 28 in Piazza Duomo in Milan) returned to talk about the disease: «I consider myself lucky, because the histological examination arrived and he didn’t get the lymph nodes, so I didn’t have to undergo chemo.
 90% is fine, I just have to recover, because my duodenum, gallbladder, pancreas and a piece of intestine have been removed.
 It is a very rare, striking tumor maybe one in a million.
-It’s Steve Jobs’ tumor, so to speak ».
-Newsand which reassure the fans and all those who felt close to the rapper, who did not want to hide his rare disease, showing even in the first photos with eyes reddened by tears that initial sense of discomfort and fear that unites him all patients when they are diagnosed with cancer.
+And the Steve Jobs tumor, so to speak ».
+Newsand that reassure the fans and all those who have felt close to the rapper, who did not want to hide his rare disease, showing even in the first photos with eyes reddened by tears that initial sense of discomfort and fear that unites him all patients when they are diagnosed with cancer.

 But what does it mean, exactly what the histological report indicates and that the lymph nodes have not been affected?